aryanpingle/code-analyser/ReadME.md

    Accepted values: Array consisting of Regex, relative/ absolute paths.
   <br>
 - `directoriesToCheck` \
-   Used along with `checkDeadFiles`, `checkFilesContributingInMultipleChunks`, and `checkChunkMetadataUsingGivenFile` options to provide directories from which entry files (if regex provided as an entry element)/ files to check (in case of dead files check only) will be retrieved. \
+   Used along with `checkDeadFiles`, and `checkFilesContributingInMultipleChunks` options to provide directories from which entry files (if regex provided as an entry element)/ files to check (in case of dead files check only) will be retrieved. \
    Accepted values: Array consisting of relative/ absolute paths

   <br>

 - `moduleToCheck` \
-   Use it to provide entry file/ directory using which dependencies at a given depth have to be retrieved. \
+  Used along with `checkDependenciesAtGivenDepth`, and `checkChunkMetadataUsingGivenFile` to provide the module using which either dependencies at given depth or chunk metadata has to be computed. \
   Accepted values: Absolute/ relative path of the module

 ### Other options